-Is SEO important for B2B businesses?
+Is an SEO Strategy important for B2B businesses?

-B2B vs B2C SEO
+B2B vs B2C SEO Strategy

 B2C SEO is usually focused on ranking for Transactional Keywords that show buyer intent as well as Product related keywords.